 The machine and plant manufacturer is changing its role from that of a product provider to that of a solution provider.
 Product management must drive this change and map it in terms of strategy, organisation, and processes.
 In order to be able to crystallise what is technologically feasible into what makes economic sense, we are developing, together with our customer, the “Product Management 2025” divisional strategy.

-DIGITALTRANSFER helps companies and executives in industry to strategically seize the opportunities offered by digitalisation and implement them in their organisation.
+DIGITALTRANSFER helps companies and executives to strategically seize the opportunities offered by digitalisation and implement them in their organisation.

 As an expert team for transformation, we are forward thinkers and companions of agile corporate development.

 “Moving the organisation forward, DIGITALTRANSFER makes complex change happen on cultural and leadership levels.”(Managing Director in the engineering sector)

 Creating strategic focus

 Digitalisation is continuously changing the business environment and rendering previously proven concepts and practices ineffective.
 More software and more consulting not only change products and services, but also challenge traditional forms of organisation, leadership models and working methods.
 We help managers and teams to focus strategically so that they can rethink their service offering and initiate and embody the necessary change in the organisation while continuing day-to-day operations.